'Vagina Bible' Tackles Health And Politics In A Guide To Female Physiology

 Ozone getting blown into your vagina.
 It's highly toxic for your lungs. ...
 I can't imagine what it does to your vagina.

-Mara Gordon is a family physician in Camden, NJ and a contributor to NPR.
+Mara Gordon is a family physician in Camden, N.J., and a contributor to NPR.
 You can follow her on Twitter: @MaraGordonMD.